vicngan/heartline_companion.py/README.md

 - **Self-compassion cues** – soft nudges that adapt when energy dips.
 - **Energy-based task buddy** – gentle suggestions + the “Today, just three” rule keep momentum without overwhelm.
 - **No-shame re-entry** – welcoming screen after time away so streak guilt never shows up.
-- **Soft care & feelings check** – micro self-care prompts, emotional block selector, and affirmations built for gentle girlies.
+- **Soft care & feelings check** – micro self-care prompts, emotional block selector, and affirmations built for gentle friends.
 - **Calendar & digest lab** – export ICS files, prep Google sync, and email a weekly pastel digest to yourself or a mentor.
 - **Support circle sharing** – download a privacy-aware care packet (JSON) or queue an invite for a trusted teammate.
 - **Ambient cue studio** – pick a lo-fi/matcha sound loop to use as a gentle alarm (download for offline shifts).